Shoctode/shoctode/README.md

 to the core concepts of UNIX: *Do one thing well*.
-In spite of the UNIX shell it's based on the functional programming language **to be decidet**, which is used for all the libbrarys and the code generation.
+In spite of the UNIX shell it's based on the functional programming language **to be decidet**, which is used for all the libraries and the code generation.

 ## Intro